 Let’s Talk Shop

 The Equilibrium comes in six flavors, but the most delicious one, grape, seems to be sold out everywhere.
 It’s no secret that I’m a sucker for the only color that doesn’t exist (look it up), so needless to say, I was bummed when I discovered this revelation.
 Alas, with purple out of the equation, we’re left with 5 available combinations, including gold (but fairly yellow in nature), green, bronze, plain titanium, and blue.
 The gold, plain, and bronze come equipped with blue hardware and clip, and the purple, green, and blue ones come with gold.
 There should be something for everyone, but if you ask me, I’d have paid extra for a green one with blue hardware.
-Personal quarrels aside, it’s clear that Sam has designed this knife from the ground up to have the potential to wiggle its way into every knife-nut’s collection.
+Personal quarrels aside, it’s clear that the designer Sam Abdelrahman has designed this knife from the ground up to have the potential to wiggle its way into every knife-nut’s collection.

 A word on the production process.
 Sam indicated that the production process (machining, assembly) is largely outsourced overseas to a variety of shops but everything is fine tuned and quality control checked at his shop in the USA before heading out the door.
 So, while these knives do not carry the “made in USA” stamp you can be sure the focus is very much still on quality with Sam ensuring each knife is properly dialed in.